zamanapp/prayers-call/docs/guide/introduction.md

 This library provides reactivity for Qiyam times as well.

-Prayers.ts also aims to be accurate where reactions are triggered only when they are needed.
+prayers-call also aims to be accurate where reactions are triggered only when they are needed.

 ## Features